Making Diet and Food Easy

 Carbohydrates (carbs) hold the same amount of energy per gram as proteins, but the body uses these in a very different way.
 Carbohydrates are instant energy first, whereas proteins are recovery and repair first.
 In the case of missing proteins the body can use carbohydrates to synthesise a copy for the body, but it’s more ideal to eat protein than use carbohydrates.

-Our Pinterst board on macronutrients allows for a deeper understanding in bite-size chunks.
+Our Pinterest board on macronutrients allows for a deeper understanding in bite-size chunks.

 Let’s sum up some points here: Carbs can be categorised in a numbers of ways: